 Argo – Movie Review

 Argo stars Ben Affleck as Tony Mendez, Bryan Cranston as Jack O’Donnell and John Goodman as John Chambers.
-It was directed by Ben Affleck from a screenplay by Chris Terrio.
+Ben Affleck directed it from a screenplay by Chris Terrio.

-Warning: Major spoilers are blacked out like this: secret .
+Warning: Major spoilers are blacked out like this: [blackout]secret[/blackout].
 To view them, just select/highlight them.

 During the 1979 Iranian revolution, a CIA officer plans to help six American diplomats escape the country disguised as a Canadian film crew, but with the Revolutionary Guards closing in and no support from his superiors, he must move fast to avoid being caught and executed.